rxi/vec/README.md

 ### vec\_reserve(v, n)
 Reserves capacity for at least `n` elements in the given vector;  if `n` is less than the current capacity then `vec_reserve()` does nothing.
+Returns 0 if the operation was successful, otherwise -1 is returned and the vector remains unchanged.

 ### vec\_compact(v)
 Reduces the vector's capacity to the smallest size required to store its current number of values.
+Returns 0 if the operation is successful, otherwise -1 is returned and the vector remains unchanged.

 ### vec\_extend(v, v2)
 Appends the contents of the `v2` vector to the `v` vector.